koproductions-code/Deep-Learning-Cats-and-Dogs/README.md

 Download the dataset from Kaggle:
 [https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset?datasetId=550917](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset?datasetId=550917)

-Extract the downloaded file into a new folder "dataset".
+Extract the downloaded file into the downloaded directory and rename the folder to "dataset".
 Your folder structure should now look like this.
 ```bash
 .
 ├── dataset